neilrenicker/ruby-bowling/README.md

 # Ruby Bowling Kata

 My implementation in Ruby of the [KataBowling](http://codingdojo.org/cgi-bin/wiki.pl?KataBowling) challenge, based on a game of standard 10-pin American bowling.
+It successfully scores a game of bowling if a valid turn sequence is passed in.

 ## Bowling Rules: